OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 ## Step 3: Code

 You can't learn to drive by reading the owner's manual, so start coding with this [Excel tutorial](../tutorials/excel-tutorial.md).
 You'll be using the Office JavaScript library and some XML in the add-in's manifest.
-There's no need to memorize anything, because you'll be getting more background about both in a later steps.
+There's no need to memorize anything, because you'll be getting more background about both in a later step.

 ## Step 4: Understand the JavaScript library

-First, get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn: [Understand the Office JavaScript APIs](/learn/modules/intro-office-add-ins/3-apis).
+Get the big picture of the Office JavaScript library with this tutorial from Microsoft Learn: [Understand the Office JavaScript APIs](/learn/modules/intro-office-add-ins/3-apis).

 Then explore the Office JavaScript APIs with the [Script Lab tool](explore-with-script-lab.md) -- a sandbox for running and exploring the APIs.